The Gallery Farm

 • Grant acquittal and reporting

-• Education and adoption material
+• Education and adoption support

 • Council, processor and investor confidence